colour matching

 Colour is known to affect our moods and emotions, so it makes sense to rely on color as a key element in your painting for conveying meaning or depicting an atmosphere.
 But color selection is an important process.
 You want the colours you are using to work well together, and it can be confusing at first to know how many colours to use and which ones work together.
 Understanding colour theory is an excellent way to simplify those decisions, and I’m here to help you by breaking down the basics of color theory in painting so you can progress to using our range of colours in the colourbook.

-A WORD ABOUT THE COLOUR WHEELcolourwheel
+A WORD ABOUT THE COLOUR WHEEL

 The first colour wheel was made by Isaac Newton in the 17th century.
 Using a prism to decompose white sunlight into the colours of the spectrum, he then joined the two ends of the spectrum to form the wheel.